mvousden/me/readme.md

 lacks a bunch of features one would expect from a text editor, but that's fine, because Mark can simply implement them when he wants/needs them.

-Why would you do this?
+Why would I do this?
 ===

 A reasonable question.
 As the emacs-vi/m/neovim war rages on, a bunch of other